trailofbits/dylint/examples/restriction/non_topologically_sorted_functions/README.md

 ### Why is this bad?

-Without a certain order it's really bad to navigate through the modules.
+Without a certain order, it can be difficult to navigate through the module's functions.

 ### Example